-Furthermore, with the aid of an experienced New Hampshire asset and debt distribution attorney, you can use the professional services of legal counsel to understand how the property may be divided in the court’s perspective.
-By understanding this information, attorney Robert H. Prince can help you prepare and litigate a case regarding how certain financial assets and debts should be distributed.
+Furthermore, with the aid of an experienced New Hampshire asset and debt distribution attorney, you can use the professional services of legal counsel to understand how the property may be divided from the court’s perspective.
+By understanding this information, Attorney Robert H. Prince can help you prepare and litigate a case regarding how certain financial assets and debts should be distributed.

 Overview of Property Division in New Hampshire

 New Hampshire is known as an “equitable distribution” state.
-This essentially means that the courts won’t force a 50-50 split.
+Depending on the length of the marriage, this essentially means that the courts won’t force a 50-50 split.
 Instead, you and your ex-spouse (or soon-to-be ex) will have several opportunities during the divorce to agree upon how you will split certain assets and debts.
 Therefore, if your spouse decides to keep the motorcycle while you get to keep a higher percentage from the sale of the house, then the couple will need to file a proposed property settlement to the court.
 If there are no concerns with the property settlement and both parties agree, then the court may accept the provisions.

 How an NH Divorce Attorney Can Help